opencv/opencv/modules/core/doc/basic_structures.rst

 .. cpp:function:: Mat Mat::rowRange(const Range& r) const

-    Makes a matrix header for the specified row span
+    Creates a matrix header for the specified row span.

-    :param startrow: the 0-based start index of the row span
+    :param startrow: A 0-based start index of the row span.

-    :param endrow: the 0-based ending index of the row span
+    :param endrow: A 0-based ending index of the row span.

-    :param r: The  :func:`Range`  structure containing both the start and the end indices
+    :param r: The  :func:`Range`  structure containing both the start and the end indices.

 The method makes a new header for the specified row span of the matrix.
 Similarly to :func:`Mat::row` and
-:func:`Mat::col` , this is O(1) operation.
+:func:`Mat::col` , this is an O(1) operation.

 .. index:: Mat::colRange